geekhybrid/vue3-tree-vue/README.md

 | item-prepend-icon | Defines the node's prepend icon.
 | item-prepend | Defines a slot to house content before the node's label.
 | item-expander | Defines a slot for custom expander implementations
+| item-append | Defines a slot for adding custom content after the item name
+| child-append | Defines a slot for adding a custom item after the last child